Wshile/lifequotes/README.md

 ### Configuration

-After installing, register the `A
+After installing, register the `And